 Top 5 Ingredients: Lamb, Peas, Garbanzo Beans, Canola Oil, Sweet Potato

 If your dog needs low sodium dog food to live a healthy life, consider AvoDerm’s Advanced Sensitive Support Dog Food.
-The recipe features lamb meat, a novel protein source full of amino acids, and sweet potato, an easily digestible carbohydrate.
+The recipe features lamb meat, a novel protein source that is full of amino acids, and sweet potato, an easily digestible carbohydrate.
 It doesn’t have grains, wheat, corn, soy, or artificial additives, making the dog food a great pick for sensitive dogs.

 The food is also rich in dietary fibers that further improve digestive health.
 Finally, it has a range of vitamins, minerals, and omega fatty acids so that your dog can look and feel healthy.